shimekukuri/Notes/work/Clayton/projects/homebaseInspections/todo/FC/main.md

 * When attempting an upload on any inspection it needs to lock them.
 * When Inspections has nothing to upload everything locks up at thend.
 * Need to handle error handling for even on the successful paths
+* When it is not validated it needs to fail
+* Maybe repurpose the status's section of the card to indicate If there where particular failures

 ### Upload Individual stuff